Run on my laptop or the edge

 Faster time to awesome

-InfluxDB has everything you need from a time series platform in a single binary – a multi-tenanted time series database, UI and dashboarding tools, background processing and monitoring agent.
+InfluxDB has the tools to get you started working with time series data, all in a single binary.
+Legacy versions of the database offer a UI and dashboarding tools, background processing, and a monitoring agent.
 All this makes deployment and setup a breeze and easier to secure.

 Deep insights and analytics